 Positioning and angling: small moves, big changes

-Move the bar first — don’t assume fixed furniture.
-Pulling the bar 5–20 cm away from a hard wall often reduces 60–120 Hz boom.
-If you can, angle (toe‑in) toward your main seat to tighten bass imaging.
-In a quick real-world fix: one tester moved a mid-sized bar 15 cm forward and reduced perceived boom by ~6–8 dB at the listening position.
+Move the unit first — don’t assume fixed furniture.
+Pulling the bar 5–20 cm away from a hard wall often reduces 60–120 Hz boom significantly.
+If possible, angle it slightly toward your main seat to tighten bass imaging.
+In one real-world test, moving a bar just 15 cm forward reduced perceived boom by around 6–8 dB at the listening position.

 Use onboard calibration and manual EQ